 The most important thing is ensuring you have full details of everyone on the course.
 The suggested procedure is:

-- It helps to wear something distinguishing – So you are the obvious person to come to, ask questions of etc.
+- It helps if you wear something distinguishing – So you are the obvious person to come to, ask questions of etc.

-- A helper is fairly much essential for the start and finish.
+- A helper is pretty much essential for the start and finish.

 - Don't take membership forms or subscription money - too messy.
 Do take a promise that they will join tomorrow.
 They can do it online.